Universe-E/healthgram/items/report.md

   - Error

     - In a very rare situation, when user return to home page from other page, the page may crash because of the loading overflow
+  - In some situation, if user login from "Login" page or "Create Account" page, the home page may crash ,because of the loading overflow

 - Send Post Page